6 realistic goals you can make as a homesteading beginner

 When Emerson and I bought our homestead, we failed to set up realistic goals.
 I thought it would take us a year to be self-sufficient and neither of us had the slightest idea of what we were doing.

-We had goals for flourishing gardens and stocked freezer of my own, local-raised meat, right from The Green Acre Homestead.
-Well, my friends, two and a half years later and I am simply laughing at it all.
-To be honest, I still have 100% hit that goal.
-Yes, we’ve grown a fair amount of our food and we’ve eaten multiple animals but we’ve also been hit with a few setbacks.
-I’m here to help you, as a beginner, make some realistic goals so you don’t almost burn out like I did from doubt of being able to do it.
+From dreams for flourishing gardens to a stocked freezer of my own, two and a half years later and we aren’t there yet.
+I’m here to help you, as a beginner, make some realistic goals so you don’t almost burn out as I did from doubt of being able to do it.
 Here we go!

 The #1 Realistic Goal You Can Make is Gardening

 The first realistic goal to make for your first year on the homestead is to just grow one successful garden.
 My biggest mistake with having the goals I did was I moved to a different area with a slightly different climate.
 I had no idea what the weather and seasons would hold.
 Plant the easy crops for your first season of gardening.
 If it’s taking place in the hotter months then put some squash, cucumbers, or beans in the ground.
 A little more chilly than expected?
 Try some kale or arugula.

 Also, meet your neighbors if you have them.
 Reach out to your county extension office and network with some fellow gardeners.
 The advice I’ve received from the folks who’ve been in this area their whole lives has often been better advice than what I can find on the internet.
 Take their advice, write it down, and apply it every year forward if the advice deemed itself successful.
 This will actually help you achieve the

 Realistic Goal #2 to Make is Animal Husbandry